srijan-paul/snap/README.md

 2. [x] Add a complete list of collection types (Arrays and tables). (**DONE**)
 3. [x] Implement proper error reporting in all the passes. (**DONE**)
 4. [x] Full support for Lambdas and closures. (**DONE**)
-5. [ ] Implement optionally NaN boxed values.
+5. [ ] Optimze value representation to optionally NaN boxed values.
-6. [ ] Move from the current mark sweep garbage collector to a Cheney's copying collector.
+6. [ ] Optimize the garbage collector for incremental collection.
+7. [ ] Optimize the VM's loop-dispatch to computed jumps.
+8. [ ] Add more compiler passes for better optimization.

 ## Implementation